ziemen4/z-notes/content/draft/index.md

 This leads to a more interesting idea: force the block producer to add redundancy using **erasure coding**.
 This process extends the block from $M$ original chunks to $N$ total chunks (where $N \gt M$).
 The key property is that you can reconstruct the original $M$ chunks from **_any_** $M$ of the $N$ chunks.

 There are plenty of erasure codes, but here we will focus on **Reed-Solomon codes**.
 The underlying math involves polynomials over a finite field $\mathbb{F}_q$​.
-If you are interested in understanding it more in-depth, read Section 2 on [Thaler's masterpiece](https://people.cs.georgetown.edu/jthaler/ProofsArgsAndZK.pdf)
+If you are interested in understanding it more in-depth, read Section 2 on [Thaler's masterpiece](https://people.cs.georgetown.edu/jthaler/ProofsArgsAndZK.pdf).
+Plainly: this is like adding smart “spares” to your data, so even if part of it is missing, any sufficiently large subset lets you rebuild the whole thing.

 Let's break down how we turn block data into a polynomial, assuming a 2-fold extension (meaning $N=2M$, or $k/n=1/2$, also known as the code's "rate"):